-- 13.1 Any employee injured at work who is required to seek medical services during the work day of the injury shall not be charged sick leave and shall be paid for the day. - 13.2 Employees will be credited with one-half day of sick leave per month.
-Employees who have completed three (3) years of service will be credited with one day of sick leave per month.
+- 13.1 Any employee injured at work who is required to seek medical services during the work day of the injury shall not be charged sick leave and shall be paid for the day. - 13.2 Employees with less than three (3) years of service will be credited with one sick day per month for the first six (6) months of the fiscal year.
+Employees who have completed three (3) years of service will be credited with one sick day per month for each month of the year.